JamalZeynalov/pytest-jira-xfail/README.md

 ## 4. [Optional] Set custom resolved statuses

-By default, only issues with the status "Done" and "Closed" are considered resolved.
+By default, only issues with the status "Done" and "Closed" are considered as resolved.<br>
-But you can override this list with your own:
+But you can override this and add more statuses, as following:

 ```python
 import pytest